-EXPERT TIP: To help save time and a mess, lift the puzzle pieces out of the box by hand to avoid any dust from manufacturing.
+EXPERT TIP: When sorting the edge pieces you can cut corners and sort through most, not all, of the pieces.
+The remaining edge pieces will easily show up as you are assembling.
+To help save time and a mess, lift the puzzle pieces out of the box by hand to avoid any dust from manufacturing.
 Empty the dust in the trash and use the box for sorting.
 At The Missing Piece Puzzle Company, we make sure that our puzzles are as dust free as possible.

-Step 4: Assembling The CenterAll puzzle pieces have what I call hooks or knobs.
+5. Assembling The CenterAll puzzle pieces have what I call hooks or knobs.
 Now that you have sorted the pieces by color, texture, or shape, you can begin placing them together based on whether the hooks and knobs will line up.
 Many times it's obvious when they will (or won't) line up.
+It's recommended that you work in small sections of the puzzle, as some sections will be easier and faster to assemble.
 Once you complete a little section its time to place it within the framework of the puzzle.
 Try to place it in the area that it will be when you have completed the puzzle.
-Be sure to work on a small section at a time for best results.

-Step 5: Keep Working On It And Don't Give UpPuzzles come in a variety of shapes, sizes, and difficulty levels.
+6. Keep Working On It And Don't Give UpPuzzles come in a variety of shapes, sizes, and difficulty levels.
 At times you might need to step away from the puzzle and take a break from assembling.
+A fresh set of eyes always helps.
 Puzzling should be a fun experience and should not be frustrating.
 Whether it is taking more time than you allotted, just know that this is a common occurrence.
 The more you puzzle to develop your skills, the easier you'll find puzzling and the better you'll become.

 Congratulations on completing your puzzle.
 Now it's time to decide if you will be framing your masterpiece or crumbling it back up to put in the box to share with another, or to redo the puzzle at a later time.
 If you decide to frame your puzzle, we have some expert tips and advice on using glue, or not using glue.
 Check out the blog on GLUING A PUZZLE or NOT GLUING A PUZZLE.